jamcowl/LifePath/README.md

 Implementing the labels in a couple of hours flat - HERE.com's API was much simpler to implement than I expected.

 ### What I learned
-I learned out how to handle JSON data, as that was the format the HERE.com API supplied its results in.
+I learned how to handle JSON data, as that was the format the HERE.com API supplied its results in.

 ### What's next for LifePath
-Interactivity - rather than a static image, it would be nice to be able to zoom in and click on locations to see the dates when I was there.
+Interactivity.
+Rather than a static image, it would be nice to be able to zoom in and click on locations to see the dates when I was there.